optskug/docs/README.md

 1. Start off with the installation guide here:

   * https://comma.ai/setup/comma-3x
-  * Also connect the OBD2 connector to make sure the Comma stays powered on while turning on the car
+  * Also connect the OBD2 connector to make sure the Comma stays powered on while turning the car on and off
   * Make sure to use the USB-C connector that comes with the Comma ai.
 A USB-C 3.1 Gen 2 is required.

 2. Then once you get your Comma powered up, you'll connect it to your Wi-Fi network.